 A) A simple daily play recipe

-- Rotate toys weekly for novelty.
+- Rotate toys every week or so for novelty

-B) Build movement into the environment
+B) Build movement into the house

-- Use puzzle feeders to slow eating and add “work.”
+- Use puzzle feeders to slow eating and add “work”

 8) Tracking progress + troubleshooting plateaus